Prospects for detection of ultra high frequency gravitational waves from compact binary coalescenses with resonant cavities: Abstract

 \section{Abstract}

 This article aims at clarifying the situation about astrophysical sources that might be observed with haloscope experiments sensitive to gravitational waves in the 1-10 GHz band.
 The GrAHal setup is taken as a benchmark.
 We follow a very pedagogical path so that the full analysis can easily be used by the entire community who might not be familiar with the theoretical framework.
-Different relevant physical regimes are considered in details and some formulas encountered in the literature are revised.
-The distances that can be probed and expected event rates are carefully evaluated, taking into account degeneracies between physical parameters.
-We show where experimental efforts should be focused to improve the sensitivity and we conclude that any detection in the near future is extremely unlikely.
+Different relevant physical regimes are considered in details and some approximations encountered in the literature are questioned.
+In particular, we carefully take into account the fast drift of the gravitational wave frequency and the associated experimental limitations of different kinds.
+This has strong impact on sensitivity estimates.
+We also relax the usual assumption that only the merging phase should be considered.
+The distances that can be probed are carefully evaluated, taking into account degeneracies between physical parameters.
+We conclude that any detection in the near future is probably impossible.